nkhorman/QSCCBoard/docs/DatabaseFileFormat.md

 BRDATAx.DAT File Format
 ---

+Copyright by Steve Clynes, 2019
+Portions Copyright by Neal Horman, 2020

 The following information was acumulated by means of reverse engineering, and is incomplete, and may be erronious.

 Header format